eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 Short videos work well on Instagram, and Linkedin, when people scroll through their feed.

-On mobile devices, videos auto play when shown in the feed.
+Videos auto play when shown in the mobile feed.

 But if you have a video with a talking head, people will see your mouth moving, but they won't hear the audio.
 And that just looks silly.